 Most recently, Mahdi was a research scholar at MIT working on transactive control architectures for enhancing demand response in the US power grid.
-He graduated with a PhD degree in Mechanical Engineering with a focus on smart grids and power systems from the University of Hawaii at Manoa and wrote his thesis on contingency management in power systems and demand response market for ancillary services in smart grid with high renewable energy penetration.
+He graduated with a PhD degree in Mechanical Engineering with a focus on smart grids and power systems from the University of Hawaii at Manoa and wrote his thesis on contingency management in power systems and the demand response market for ancillary services in smart grids with high renewable energy penetration.
 He has published 25 articles in journals and for conferences during his academic career.
 Mahdi’s list of publications can be found at the following link: Google Scholar

-Mahdi has over seven years of experience as an R&D power electrical engineer, project manager, and head of electrical group in energy and power industry with an emphasis on improving efficiency, productivity, quality, and organizational consistency.
+Mahdi has over seven years of experience as an R&D power electrical engineer, project manager, and head of an electrical group in the energy and power industry with an emphasis on improving efficiency, productivity, quality, and organizational consistency.
 He has over six years of experience in research and teaching in energy and power systems and has a strong background in programming power system tools, power systems operations and control, smart grids, storage systems, renewable energy integration, demand-side management, big data analysis, and electricity markets.

 Ben Joseph — Business Development Analyst

 Ben has dedicated his career to using business as a tool to promote sustainability.
 He previously worked as a Business Development Officer at a solar development firm in the Philippines, Upgrade Energy Philippines, where he helped build a sales pipeline to bring tailored renewable energy and energy efficiency solutions to commercial and industrial clients.
 While in the Philippines, Ben partnered on a consulting project for the Philippines Department of Environment and Natural Resources to revitalize their biomass feed-In tariff to incentivize sustainable biomass fuel production.